ipfs-shipyard/ignite-metrics/docs/telemetry/CollectionPolicy.md

 # Telemetry collection policy

-This document is the source of truth for our telemetry policies and practices across all Ignite team projects.
+This document is the source of truth for our telemetry policies and practices across all Ignite team (IPFS GUI) projects.
 The discussion held at https://github.com/ipfs/ipfs-gui/issues/125 is the origin and inspiration for this library and all documents under `./docs/telemetry`.

 The initial list of projects we're adding telemetry to was originally discussed at https://github.com/ipfs/ipfs-gui/issues/105.